kiwigrid/gherkin-testcafe/README.md

 With TestCafé version 1.0, this package has introduced some breaking changes to it's API.
 These changes help this package be more future-proof in terms of upcoming features.

-When upgrading from version 1 to version 2, keep in mind, that the following things have changed:
+When upgrading this package from version 1 to version 2, keep in mind, that the following things have changed:

 * CLI interface is now passed through from TestCafé itself.
 So some options have changed:
   * `--specs`, `--steps`, `-s` and `-d` option no longer exist.
 Please define all the files as regular test files.